oscarveral/problem/README.md

 * Advent of Code. advent_of_code:yyyy(-yyyy)/dd(-dd)/pp(-pp)

+## Inputs.

+Many problems sources can require inputs.
+As they will not be stored on the repository, you should provide your own on the "data" directory based on the following instructions per problem source.

+* Advent of Code.
+Place on /data/advent_of_code/year_{$year}/day_{$day}.in with
+	$year being the year of the input's problem and $day being the input's problem day formatted to have exactly 2 digits (i.e. 01, 04, 11...).

 # Example of use.

 * Advent of Code.
 Year 2021, day 2, part 1: advent_of_code:2021/02/01.